The Bankrate promise

 Making a lump-sum investment is about timing the market whether or not this is your intention.
 In contrast, dollar-cost averaging is about hedging your bets in terms of timing.
 Your performance may or may not lag a lump-sum investment, but it may well be less stressful than worrying about whether you made a lump-sum investment at the right time.

 An excellent example of dollar-cost averaging is investing via an employer-sponsored retirement plan such as a 401(k).
 You would contribute a set amount to the plan each pay period.
 This amount would be invested in the plan based on your investment selections.
 For investors with a longer time horizon this type of investing can build a nice nest egg over time through the “miracle of compounding.”

-One of the things in favor of a lump-sum investment is that keeping some cash off to the side in a money market or savings account will deliver a minimal return.
+One of the things in favor of a lump-sum investment is that keeping some cash off to the side in a money market or high-yield savings account will deliver a minimal return.
 If current interest rates on low-risk cash accounts are close to zero, then your opportunity cost is low.
 If rates are higher, however, then investing a lump sum may be less attractive since you could otherwise earn cash on your uninvested balance.